YimingQIAO/RL-Enduro/Readme.md

-# Introduction to Q-learning with Deep neural Network
+# Introduction to Q-learning with Deep Neural Network

 This file will help you setup and run the codes.